 6 hours: In this fun and fast-paced class, you will create two snappy and stylish quilted eyeglass cases using the quilt-as-you-go method.
 Turn ordinary retractable measuring tape into the closure mechanism.
 Explore color choice and composition for an attractive result.
 A fully detailed pattern is provided, so you can make snappy cases for all your family and friends.
 The pattern is easily adaptable to other sizes: make a snap purse for your scissors, pens, or other sewing tools.

 The lure of indigo is strong — the classic blue and white combination found in many Japanese textiles is cool, crisp, and so appealing.

-From classic kimonos to denim jeans, indigo has been used by many cultures for dyeing cloth, and the Japanese have refined the use of indigo to an art form.
+6 hours: From classic kimonos to denim jeans, indigo has been used by many cultures for dyeing cloth, and the Japanese have refined the use of indigo to an art form.
 This is the class to use all those lovely blue and white shibori fabrics you’ve dyed yourself, or carefully curated fabrics from your stash.
 We will develop a simple geometric block design based on unfolded origami shapes, set a theme and create variations, and combine them into the beginning of a fresh and modern quilt.
-(Optional blue & white fabric kits available for purchase for $45.)
+(Optional blue & white fabric kits available for purchase for $55 including shipping.)

 “I want you to know that I think David Owen Hastings is an excellent teacher.
 He is very clear, generous, on-time throughout the class, and most talented.
 I look forward to classes with him in the future.”